 "The whole trigger would be the 1099 that GoFundMe sends you, now the 1099 is out there, the IRS gets the 1099 and they're looking for that income somewhere on your return," said O'Donnell.

-Even if you're paying for yours or your dog's medical bills or any other popular cause, you could end up owing Uncle Sam depending on how much you raised.
+Even if your paying for yours or your dog's medical bills or any other popular cause, you could end up owing Uncle Sam depending on how much you raised.
 Larger amounts tend to catch the IRS' attention.
 One exception is certified non-profits.

 In the case of O'Donnell's clients, they had all their receipts proving the donations went to medical bills.
 A letter from O'Donnell with that information erased what was owed.
 But O'Donnell says don't let yourself get caught off guard by keeping your CPA in the loop.